noislabs/nois-bot/README.md

 ### Installation

 - Install Node.js >= 15
-- mkdir bot folder and `node install`
+- mkdir bot folder and `npm install`
 - create a `.env` file and follow `.env.example`

 ### How to use